datajoint/datajoint-elements/install.md

     <details>
     <summary>Click to expand for details</summary>

-    + In a terminal and change directory to where you want to clone the repository
+    + In a terminal window and change the directory to where you want to clone the repository
         ```bash
         cd ~/Projects